 - Add beaten yogurt, a pinch of cardamom powder, and sugar.
 Stir once.
 Add chopped coriander leaves.

 - Boil the mix for one more minute.
 Now add cooked baby potatoes and green peas.
 Boil the mix covered for two minutes.
 Turn off the fire.

-- Hot and spicy dum aloo or baby potato curry is ready and inviting.
+- Your hot and spicy dum aloo or baby potato curry is ready.
 Serve it hot with rotis, naan, parotas, pancakes, or fried rice.
-Enjoy the taste!
+Enjoy!